upinder-sangha/MyPortfolio/public/docative-user-guide.md

 ### What is Docative?

-Docative is an AI-powered chatbot service that lets you create a custom chatbot from your documents (PDF, DOCX, TXT).
-Upload your content at [www.upindersangha.com/docative](https://www.upindersangha.com/docative), receive a script tag, and embed a chatbot on any website to answer questions based on your documents.
+Docative is an AI-powered chatbot service that lets you create a custom chatbot from your documents (PDF, DOCX, TXT) or website URLs.
+Upload your content or provide a URL at [www.upindersangha.com/docative](https://www.upindersangha.com/docative), receive a script tag, and embed a chatbot on any website to answer questions based on your content.

 ### What does Docative do?

-Docative processes uploaded documents to create a chatbot that answers customer questions automatically, ideal for support, onboarding, or information retrieval.
+Docative processes uploaded documents or scraped website content to create a chatbot that answers customer questions automatically, ideal for support, onboarding, or information retrieval.

 ### Why use Docative?

 Docative saves time by automating answers, ensures consistency, and is easy to set up with no coding required.
 It works on any website, from static HTML to CMS platforms.
+- Flexibility in content sources (files or URLs)

 ## Pricing